eyallev25/e2e-tests/README.rst

     1. Setup stage before test suit is started e.g. clean all caches data.
     2. Verifing all api's- working with requests module (get, post, delete and put)
     3. Add logging to every action so debugging will be clear - write logs to file.
+    6. Measure the requests response time
     4. Add project documentaion
     5. Generate test reports

 As part as E2E tests - Client requests for a content and recieve a response with the content, We need some verification of the components level.

+Client Object
+request_content_from_router(content_id): This function is used to request content from the router. request_content_from_cache(cache_url): This function is used to request content from the cache. receive_content(): This function is used to receive the content from the relevant cache.

 Monitor Object
 get_cache_servers() - assert that all caches in response are either in state Availabele or Not available and return list of all available caches. update_cache_state() - assert update of caches status every 5 minutes.